-I'm also a travel and non-fiction writer, having written for
+Radio 4 in June 2014.
+I'm also a travel and non-fiction writer,

-in Sussex.
-My short story LAILA AHMED won a New Writing
+Shoreham Airport in Sussex.
+My non-fiction piece LAILA AHMED won a

-Now I'm a wanderer, train-hopper, hotel-dweller and all sorts of other things that involve avoiding having a full-time proper job.
-I live in a small, Sussex coastal town which is yet to be regenerated with my husband and two tiny children.
+I now write full-time, travel when I can and live in a small, Sussex coastal town which is yet to be regenerated with my husband and two tiny children.
 I have a random, haphazard blog.
-I occasionally tweet at @suzyjoinson and am currently working on my second novel which is partly set in the British Mandate era Palestine.
+I occasionally tweet at @suzyjoinson

 Photograph by Simon Webb.